 Living in Hong Kong and want some practical tips to make your life easier?
 We are here to help.

-Maybe you’ve been offered a job in this great city, and you’re looking at making your life in Hong Kong?
+Maybe you’ve just moved to Hong Kong?
 Or perhaps you’re a local looking to shake things up and explore the place anew.
 Either way, we hope some of our tips on living in Hong Kong give you a fresh perspective.

 We hope these tips and tricks will help you get ready to dive right into Hong Kong life.

 The right club for you will depend on lots of different factors.
-Knowing the challenge ourselves, we gathered together all the information you need about Hong Kong club memberships.
 In our guide to clubs in Hong Kong, we give details about:

 - Ladies’ Recreation Club, with a range of sporting facilities like tennis courts and swimming pools, as well as spa and dining options